Category - What is methadone treatment?

 Methadone Treatment Takes Time

 When someone is overcoming an addiction to heroin, it is important for them and their family to know that the addiction will not be cured in a matter of a few days.
 It will take time.
-Many people suffering from addiction will need to enroll into a methadone clinic that offers inpatient care in order to be able to start the recovery process.
+Many people suffering from addiction will need to enroll into a methadone clinic offering inpatient care in order to be able to start the recovery process.

 The patient will start with a high dose of methadone when they are trying to stop using the heroin.
 During this period, the drug will cause the person to have impaired judgment, which could lead them to doing things that they should not be doing.
 This is often the period when inpatient care is needed to ensure that the person can be monitored regularly so that they do not get themselves into trouble or hurt themselves or someone else.